Director of Bands

 Ashley Kay is on her 10th year of teaching and this will be her 3rd year at Centennial HS.
 Before coming to Frisco, she worked for the Carrollton-Farmers Branch ISD as an elementary music teacher, assistant band director, and then head band director at Dan F. Long Middle School.
 She grew up in Richardson and received her Bachelor’s degree in Music Education from Texas Christian University in 2008.

 While at Texas Christian University, Mrs. Kay performed with the Wind Ensemble under the direction of Mr. Bobby Francis and studied clarinet with Mr. Gary Whitman.
 She also played with the TCU Symphony Orchestra and has spent several years playing with both the Carrollton Wind Symphony and Metropolitan Winds.

-Philip Black is in his first year teaching at Centennial High School.
+Philip Black is in his 2nd year teaching at Centennial High School.
 Prior to working in Frisco, he taught private lessons and worked as a marching tech while attending the University of North Texas.
 Mr. Black performed in many ensembles at UNT including the 4 O’clock Lab Band, Symphonic Band, and Brass Band.
 Some of his teachers include Keith Johnson, Allen Vizzutti, Kyle Johnson, and Eric Swisher.

 After graduating from Newman Smith HS, Mr. Black joined the U.S. Marine Drum & Bugle Corps and was stationed in Washington, D.C. for 4 years.
 During this time, he performed around the world in places such as Japan, Canada, and France.
 He was featured as a solo bugler in a joint concert with the New York Philharmonic, performed with “The President’s Own” Marine Band, “Pershing’s Own” Army Band, and was a funeral bugler at the Arlington National Cemetery.